-New and Revised Policy Templates
+New and Revised Policy Templates for April 2016

 This new product was developed in response to client requests to create a policy for Regulation A (Extensions of Credit by Federal Reserve Banks) that establishes rules under which a Federal Reserve Bank may extend credit to a bank and other depository institutions.